-Master of Arts in Technology and CommunicationSchool of Journalism and Mass Communication, University of North Carolina at Chapel Hill
+Master of Arts in Technology and CommunicationSchool of Media and Journalism, University of North Carolina at Chapel Hill

 Our Faculty are Amazing